Jenniferwonder/full-stack-note/front-end-tooling/init-compile-bundle/how-to-start-a-nextjs-and-tailwindcss-project.md

 ---
-Title: How to start a React, NextJS and TailwindCSS project
+title: How to start a React, NextJS and TailwindCSS project
 tags:
   - TechSkills
 DateStarted: 2023-02-17
 DateModified: 2023-12-02
 status:
 ---

 ## Options